One person dead, at least four others injured after multi-vehicle crash in Hamilton

 Two other people were taken to hospital with non-life threatening injuries, paramedics said.

-Up to four other people were also being treated at the scene for various injuries.
+Three other people were also being treated at the scene but did not go to hospital, paramedics said.

-Authorities have not released the age or gender of the person who died.
+Authorities said Wednesday evening that the person who died was a 24-year-old Hamilton resident who was sitting in the rear passenger seat of one of the vehicles.

 "We are still trying to determine exactly what took place here in this collision.
 It appears to be a rear-end type collision," OPP Sgt.
 Kerry Schmidt said.